Rambam’s ‘Swim from the Heart’ Raises Funds for Sudden Cardiac Death

-For the fourth year in a row, “Swim From the Heart – Cape Carmel”, an international non-competitive swimming event, took place on Haifa’s beaches.
+For the fourth year in a row, “Swim From the Heart – Cape Carmel”, an international non-competitive swimming event, took place on Haifa’s beaches on May 24.
 The swim is a joint initiative between Rambam, the Municipality of Haifa, Shvoong and others, and is dedicated to raising awareness of and mobilizing funding for groundbreaking research for predicting and preventing sudden cardiac death in children and young adults.
 As in previous years, more than 400 professional and amateur swimmers participated in various heats.

 The first swim organized by these three groups was launched in 2016 and the main attraction was Guy Cohen, who lost his daughter Neta almost 20 years ago.
 On her first day in first grade, Neta collapsed without warning and died of cardiac arrest.
 Cohen closed a circle when he participated in the first Swim From the Heart and set a record – the first Israeli ever to swim for 24 hours straight in open water for more than 70 kilometers, all with the goal of raising awareness for sudden death in children.